artainmo/DevOps/cloud/README.md

 Personalize can take data from S3 and the Personalize API for real-time data.

 Amazon Textract automatically extracts text, handwriting, and data from any scanned document using ML.
 You can even extract data even from forms and tables.

+Amazon Bedrock is a service that doesn't need to be known for the exam.
+It allows building generative AI applications using foundational models like Claude from anthropic, Lama from Meta.<br>
+Other ML services exist who are not covered in this course.

 ### Account Management, Billing and Support
 AWS Organizations is a service that allows the management of multiple AWS accounts with the main account being the master account.<br>